 From the South [A12N], follow the A12 from Ipswich, as it passes Woodbridge, pass the 2 Shell petrol stations on either side of the road.
 At the next roundabout turn right [A1152] into Woods lane, follow this road straight over the next set of traffic lights, over the railway crossing, and at the next roundabout turn left, still following the A1152.
 After a short distance turn left and follow the A1152 towards Rendlesham, follow this road through Eyke, and past Rendlesham, at the next roundabout turn right, you will then come to the security barriers at the original base main entrance.

 From the North [A12S], either follow the A12 down to the A1152 Woods lane roundabout and follow the directions as above, or turn off the A12 at Wickham Market, and take the B1078 towards Campsey Ashe, follow this road until you arrive in Tunstall, then turn right onto the B1069.
 Follow this road until you come to a roundabout, at which you turn left, you will then come to the security barriers at the original base main entrance.

 On arrival at the security barriers, please follow the BCWM signs to the museum car park, or follow the instructions from the security staff as required.
 The airfield is private property, so please follow all signs and do not access prohibited parts of the airfield unless instructed to do so by museum staff or the security staff.

-To plan your route to the museum, please view the map below, or you can use the Transportdirect online route planner and enter the postcode IP12 2TW as your destination.
+To plan your route to the museum, please view the map below, or you can use Google Maps and enter the postcode IP12 2TW as your destination.
 We have provided several SatNav routes that you can download for your device – select from either GARMIN or NAVMAN

 Toilet facilities are available in the museum, please note that these are the original toilets from when the building was operational.